Canciones memorables de los videojuegos - Canal Trece

-En conmemoración del día del gamer hicimos una selección de bandas sonoras de videojuegos.
+Esta es una selección de bandas sonoras de videojuegos que más recordamos. ¿Cuáles canciones aportarian?

 Como sabemos, los videojuegos han evolucionado con potentes gráficas y nuevos modos de juego con el pasar del tiempo.
 Muchos de estos tienen un lugar en nuestro corazón y parte de ese apego son las experiencias que nos generan al jugar escuchando buena música.